-Emergency Requests: If there is a life-threatening emergency, dial 911 from a building phone, or (510) 642-3333 from a cell phone.
+Emergency requests: If there is a life-threatening emergency, dial 911 from a building phone, or (510) 642-3333 from a cell phone.

-For Facilities Emergency Issues at Sutardja Dai Hall (such as burst pipes or a condition where significant damage to the facility or personal injury may result) call (510) 502-6025.
+For facilities emergency issues at Sutardja Dai Hall (such as burst pipes or a condition where significant damage to the facility or personal injury may result), call (510) 502-6025.
 Please make sure to reach someone.
 If you cannot get a response from either of these numbers, please call the UC Berkeley Facilities Services 24-hour helpline at (510) 642-1032.

 Environment, Health & Safety

-Sutardja Dai Hall Building Emergency Plan (BEP) is the building safety document that outlines emergency procedures, contact information, maps of evacuation routes including the Emergency Assembly Area (EAA), and related building and campus emergency information.
+Sutardja Dai Hall Building Emergency Plan (BEP) is the building safety guide that outlines emergency procedures, contact information, maps of evacuation routes including the Emergency Assembly Area (EAA), and related building and campus emergency information.
 Cal/OSHA requires all occupants of Sutardja Dai Hall to have documented training on this BEP.

 EHS Workplace Safety Program 502 Training is the department safety document that outlines safety procedures, contact information, employee responsibilities, and related administrative information.
 Cal/OSHA requires all employees of CITRIS to have documented training on this IIPP.